herolynx/hevicado/README.md

 b) Sample data that can be imported into hevicadoDB

+c) Rest API in Postman can be imported from: https://www.getpostman.com/collections/ae766dcb9ce1d95aeb7a

 ## Frontend

 ***Note: *** Use shorcut ***run-fe.sh*** script to do bellow steps.